GuillaumeMZ/GuillaumeMZ/README.md

+> What I cannot create, I do not understand.

+Richard Feynman.

 ## About me

 👋 Hello!
 I'm Guillaume, a passionate fourth-year computer science student from France 🇫🇷.
 I've been programming for almost ten years now (mainly with the C++ programming language), and I don't intend to stop !